+Where do we start?
 How do we go from nothing to something?
-How do we create some steady pillars to lean and something to help us push forward in the writing process?
+Importantly, how do we create some steady pillars to lean upon.
+Something to help us push forward in the writing process?

-Begin your writing session by breaking down the sections of production into the fellowing parts / pillars.
+Begin your writing session by breaking down the sections of production into the following parts / pillars.